 In an Exchange hybrid deployment, users with an on-premises mailbox might participate in conversations that are part of the Chat list in Teams.
 In this case, content from these conversations is also searchable because it's saved to a cloud-based storage area (called a cloud-based mailbox for on-premises users) for users who have an on-premises mailbox.
-For more information, see Searching cloud-based mailboxes for on-premises users in Office 365.
+For more information, see Search for Teams chat data for on-premises users.

 Every team or team channel contains a Wiki for note-taking and collaboration.
 The Wiki content is automatically saved to a file with a .mht format.
 This file is stored in the Teams Wiki Data document library on the team's SharePoint site.
 You can use the Content Search tool to search the Wiki by specifying the team's SharePoint site as the content location to search.

 The capability to search the Wiki for a team or channel (when you search the team's SharePoint site) was released on June 22, 2017.
 Wiki pages that were saved or updated on that date or after are available to be searched.
 Wiki pages last saved or updated before that date aren't available for search.

 Summary information for meetings and calls in a Teams channel are also stored in the mailboxes of users who dialed into the meeting or call.
 This means you can use Content Search to search these summary records.
 Summary information includes:

 Date, start time, end time, and duration of a meeting or call

 The date and time when each participant joined or left the meeting or call